numiri/coax/README.md

 <a href="http://tessm.modstein.com:9089/snguyen/web/ours/html/demo.mp4"><img src="play-coax.png"></a>

 Until I figure out how to use github properly, you can get the code here http://tessm.modstein.com:9089/snguyen/public/coax-0.7.tar (92MB: 22MB for code & data.
 The remainder is Apache Tomcat).
-See install.md for further instructions. <br>
+See install.md for further instructions.
+The project is  in Alpha stage, so some Algebra problems are appropriate for it and do expect bugs.
+This work might be appropriate for organizations with programmer staff.<br>

 Contact:  Email to numiri@yahoo.com, w/ the Subject "coax on github" <br>